-23. (1) Records shall be maintained for each holding which shall indicate-

-- (a) total area of the holding, - (b) net area of the holding, - (c) cropping regimes and their individual areas, - (d) livestock numbers and type, - (e) an estimation of the annual fertiliser requirement for the holding and a copy of any Nutrient Management Plan prepared in relation to the holding, - (f) quantities and types of chemical fertilisers moved on to or off the holding, including opening stock, records of purchase and closing stock, - (g) livestock manure and other organic fertilisers moved on to or off the holding including quantities, type, dates and details of exporters and importers, as the case may be, - (h) the results of any soil tests carried out in relation to the holding, - (i) the nature and capacity of facilities on the holding for the storage of livestock manure and other organic fertilisers, soiled water and effluents from dungsteads, farmyard manure pits or silage pits including an assessment of compliance with Articles 8 to 13, - (j) the quantities and types of concentrated feedstuff fed to grazing livestock on the holding, and - (k) the location of any abstraction point of water used for human consumption from any surface waters, borehole, spring or well.
+- 23. (1) Records shall be maintained for each holding which shall indicate- - (a) total area of the holding, - (b) eligible area of the holding, - (c) cropping regimes and their individual areas, - (d) livestock numbers and type, - (e) an estimation of the annual fertiliser requirement for the holding and a copy of any Nutrient Management Plan prepared in relation to the holding, - (f) quantities and types of chemical fertilisers moved on to or off the holding, including opening stock, records of purchase and closing stock, - (g) livestock manure and other organic fertilisers moved on to or off the holding including quantities, type, dates and details of exporters and

-(2) Where fertiliser is used on a holding and a certificate of the type mentioned in Article 15 or 20 was issued in relation to that fertiliser in accordance with Article 32, a copy of the certificate shall be retained and be available for inspection on the holding for a period of not less than five years from the expiry of validity of the certificate.

-(3) Records shall be prepared for each calendar year by 31 March of the following year and shall be retained for a period of not less than five years.

-(4) Notwithstanding sub-paragraphs (1), (2) and (3), an occupier shall, where requested by the Minister, the Minister for Agriculture, Fisheries and Food, or the Agency, provide such information as is requested relating to the movement of organic fertilisers on or off the holding.
+- importers, as the case may be, in a format specified by the Minister for Agriculture, Food and the Marine, - (h) the results of any soil tests carried out in relation to the holding, - (i) the nature and capacity of facilities on the holding for the storage of livestock manure and other organic fertilisers, soiled water and effluents from dungsteads, farmyard manure pits, silage pits or silage clamps, including an assessment of compliance with Articles 9 to 14, - (j) the quantities and types of concentrated feedstuff fed to grazing livestock on the holding, and - (k) the location of any abstraction point of water used for human consumption from any surface waters, borehole, spring or well. - (2) Where fertiliser is used on a holding and a certificate of the type mentioned in Article 15 or 20 was issued in relation to that fertiliser in accordance with Article 32, a copy of the certificate shall be retained and be available for inspection on the holding for a period of not less than five years from the expiry of validity of the certificate. - (3) Records shall be prepared for each calendar year by 31 March of the following year and shall be retained for a period of not less than five years. - (4) Notwithstanding sub-paragraphs (1), (2) and (3), an occupier shall, where requested by the Minister, the Minister for Agriculture, Food and the Marine, a local authority or the Agency, provide such information as is requested relating to the movement of organic fertilisers on or off the holding.